 In recent years, the CFC has hosted everyone from musician Andrew Peterson to New York Times columnist Ross Douthat.
 We’ve also hosted conferences on everything from a debate on the Historical Adam to a conference on the age of the earth.

-This fall, we have a fascinating lineup of events:
+This academic year, we have a fascinating lineup of events:

-- The Drummond-Bush Lecture with Dr. Thomas McCall (Sept.
-17 at 7pm)
+- Online Drummond-Bush Lecture with Dr. Malcolm Yarnell (Oct.
+2 at 7pm)

 The Intersect Project is the blog of the CFC, and it serves as a hub for daily articles and videos at the intersection of faith and culture.
-In just 4 years, Intersect has published almost 1000 posts and seen dramatic growth in readership.
+In 5 years, Intersect has published more than 1000 posts and seen dramatic growth in readership.

 The CFC Mentorship is designed to mentor a small number of students interested in thinking critically about crucial cultural issues in light of biblical Christianity.
 The group will meet twice per month with Dr. Kenneth Keathley and other guest speakers for thought-provoking discussions and fascinating group trips.
 Group members will also have assignments including short selected readings, questions for discussion and/or selected subjects for research.